 My husband's experiences as a teacher, together with those of my children at school and university, have given me a particular interest in education .
 I want to bring the power of coaching to individuals within this sector, and help them benefit from the rapid change it can foster.

 I work face to face in Cambridge, London, East Anglia.
-I work further afield and internationally by phone, skype, facetime.
+I work further afield and internationally by phone, zoom, facetime.

 All one to one sessions are strictly confidential.